braposo/graphql-css/README.md

 ## API

-`graphql-css` exports a hook-like function by default.
+By default, `graphql-css` exports a hook-like function called `useGqlCSS`.

 It also exports a couple of other utilities:

--   `useGqlCSS`: a function that provides some utilities to render styles.
-It's the default export.
--   `<GqlCSS>`: a component that provides the same declarative API
+-   `GqlCSS`: a component that provides the same declarative API
 -   `gql`: the default export from `graphql-tag` so you don't have to install it if only using graphql-css

 ### useGqlCSS